-D&E’s Department of Business and Entrepreneurship is very supportive of student internships.
-Students learn of internships through announcements from the College’s Career Management Center, and the Department of Business and Entrepreneurship.
+D&E’s Division of Business and Entrepreneurship is very supportive of student internships.
+Students learn of internships through announcements from the College’s Office of Career Services & Student Employment, and the Division of Business and Entrepreneurship.
 Students also find internship opportunities on their own through family and friends, professional acquaintances, and internet sources.

 Students may participate in internships throughout any semester, though most are completed during the summer, typically 10 weeks.
-Interns work with the Director of the Career Management Center to develop an internship proposal.
+Interns work with the Director of Career Services & Student Employment to develop an internship proposal.
 In addition to the work on the job, interns write a reflective journal and complete either a research or experience paper.
-All Departmental internships involve some research in the literature of the field in which the internship takes place.
+All divisional internships involve some research in the literature of the field in which the internship takes place.

 Independent studies allow students to study topics that are not part of the regular curriculum.
 Independent studies require students work closely with a faculty member in the area in which the independent study is to be done.

 Student work-study positions are available.
-Contact D&E’s Student Employment Coordinator for further information.
+Contact D&E’s Student Employment Director for further information.

 Davis & Elkins College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
 Click here to read the full report.